davidm/lua-inspect/README.txt

   SciTE: Mark upvalues (lighter blue)
   SciTE: Fix handling multiple buffers.
   SciTE: display variable info on double click
+  SciTE: display real-time annotations of all local variables, like a Mathcad worksheet
+         (experimental feature via ANNOTATE_ALL_LOCALS)
   Note: SciTE*.properties and luainspect.css have been updated; please update when upgrading

 20100720